Tesudeix/yuki-frontend/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+Background Removal
+- Visit `/remove-bg` to upload an image and remove the background.
+- Ensure the backend (Yuki) is running on port 4000 and `BACKEND_URL`/`NEXT_PUBLIC_API_URL` is set if you’re not using the default.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: